 The horticulture program includes the establishment and maintenance of floral and shrub displays on designated Town properties, including parks, Town facilities and boulevards.

 The Horticulture section holds a Seed Day and Plant Exchange annually at Rotary Centennial Park, which is located at Brock St. S and Burns St. This is open to the public and residents are encouraged to bring in seeds or extra perennials for trading with other gardeners.
-Please check the Events Calendar for details about this year's event.

 A Turf Maintenance Program provides regular maintenance and repairs for turf of designated high profile properties and sports fields.
 The program includes aerating, fertilizing, top dressing, over seeding, sod work, and weed control.